 Master of Health Informatics

-The online Master of Health Informatics program can be completed in approximately 24 months, or more, depending on your course completion rate.
-The delivery method will be through distance education via the University's classroom management system, Desire2Learn (D2L).
+The on-campus and online format of the Master of Health Informatics program can be completed in approximately 24 months, or more, depending on your course completion rate.
+The delivery method will be through classroom or distance education via the University's classroom management system, Desire2Learn (D2L).
 Curriculum is structured in a way similar to programs that are currently in operation.

 CURRICULUM AND COURSES

 Check out the program’s course sequence and curriculum for an idea of what you can expect.
-The list of required textbooks and links to graduate course syllabi provide more information about the coursework you will be taking.
+This is the link to search for required textbooks

 This program offers continuous enrollment, so students may begin the program at any time.
 Part-time enrollment is available, though students are cautioned that course sequencing and prerequisites may mean a delay of a year while waiting for a course to be scheduled again.

 The cost for the online Master of Health Informatics program is determined by SIU’s Off-Campus tuition and fee structure.
-Please refer to the Off-Campus Tuition and Fees Calculator for additional information.
+For the on-campus format, please refer to the On-Campus Tuition and Fees Calculator For Off-Campus Tuition, please refer to the Off-Campus Tuition and Fees Calculator for additional information.
 Some courses will require the purchase of additional software or other materials.

 Financial aid and scholarships may be available.
 Please visit the SIU Financial Aid website for more information.